 Steve Suhren started his career as a Housekeeper at Global Facilities on 13 March, 2006, working at the large sports centre in Walferdange.
 He has worked at the Sicosport Sports Centres in Kayl and Rumelange since 2010.

-Each year, Steve Suhren and the two or three additional janitors (the number varies according to the need) interact with nearly 30,000 people in the sports centres, which were completely renovated in 2015 (Kayl) and 2016 (Rumelange).
+Each year, Steve Suhren and his colleagues janitors interact with nearly 30,000 people in the sports centres, which were completely renovated in 2015 (Kayl) and 2016 (Rumelange).
 Children or adults who are sports amateurs, competitors, or enthusiasts meet up at these establishments.
 “People come to exercise, to have fun, to live their passions!
 We’re here to help them out by providing information and being available”.

 From 8 a.m. to 10 p.m. at the Kayl centre, and from 2 p.m. to 10 p.m. at the Rumelange centre, Steve and his team make sure that sports enthusiasts and athletes benefit from the best possible environment in which to practice and play.
 “We’re always there to help.
 We have different skills that allow us to assist in all situations and to quickly intervene in the event of problems.”